 Father’s Day is literally this weekend, people, and we’re not judging you for forgetting the made-up holiday.
-However, as much as he won’t admit it, Dad is definitely looking forward to this year’s gift, since you missed the cookout last year due to a global pandemic.
+However, as much as he won’t admit it, Dad is definitely looking forward to this year’s gift, since you probably missed the cookout last year.
 (He let it slide, but just barely.)
 Now, you’ve waited until the last minute to cop the perfect Father’s Day gift, and you’re scrambling.
 We’ve been there.

 The issue with waiting so long is that lots of products aren’t going to ship in time for the big day.
 That’s why this comprehensive, wonderfully thoughtful list of last-minute Father’s Day gift ideas is going to be your saving grace.
 Indoor grills?
 Check.
 BBQ classes?
 Got ‘em.
 Booze?
 Duh.
 What we didn’t put on this list is a phone call, which, if you’re not seeing Dad this year, is the best present of all.
 He misses you, champ.

 So shower the old man in gifts while he’s still around—one day, you’ll be glad you did.